 Show Schedule: Usually once per hour on the hour beginning one or two hours after regular Park open.
 With 9am to 8pm hours, expect to see shows scheduled at 11am, 12pm, 1pm, 2pm, 3pm, 4pm, 5pm, and 6pm.
 On days with morning Extra Magic Hour, a show may be scheduled at 10am.

 Similar To: Unique in its scope and elaborateness, but similar to Finding Nemo the Musical and Beauty and the Beast Live on Stage.

-When To Go: There are usually between seven and nine scheduled performances throughout the day, depending on crowds and how late Animal Kingdom is open.
+When To Go: There are usually between eight and ten scheduled performances throughout the day, depending on crowds and how late Animal Kingdom is open.
 The first show in the morning and the last show in the evening are usually the least crowded.
-If you are planning to skip the Parade and don’t plan to visit the first or last shows, head to the show that begins around 3:30pm because that’s your third best opportunity.
-A lot of people will be waiting for the Parade.
-Although the theater is nicely air conditioned, the queue area is not and it gets hot, especially in the afternoon.